-Director of Development, Oxford Innovation Services
+Director of Development, Oxford Innovation Services.
+Chair, ERC Steering Group.

 Head of Economic Growth and Productivity, Behavioural Insights Team

 Nida Broughton is Head of Economic Growth and Productivity at the Behavioural Insights Team, where she leads BIT's work programmes on applying behavioural insights to improving employee productivity, business support, market functioning and macroeconomic policy.
 Previously, she was Chief Economist at the Social Market Foundation, leading policy research on economic growth, public spending and employment.

 Pro-Vice-Chancellor, Queen’s University Belfast

 Nola Hewitt-Dundas is Professor of Innovation Management and Policy and Pro Vice-Chancellor for the Faculty of Arts, Humanities and Social Sciences at Queen’s University Belfast.
 She has published consistently in leading international journals on innovation systems, the micro-economics of business innovation and university-business collaboration.
 An internationally recognised expert, she has provided advice to national and international organisations and serves on the Board of UKRI.

 Paul Wilson is the Policy Director at the Federation of Small Businesses.
 FSB aims to provide a voice for the UK’s 5.5 million small businesses and the self-employed.
 Paul’s policy team publishes regular reports on a range of topics, recently including business energy prices, skills and training, and access to finance.
 Prior to joining FSB, Paul was a director at the Law Society.

 Richard Jeffery is National Director of GC Business, part of The Growth Company, a social enterprise dedicated to enabling growth, creating jobs and improving lives; GC Business helps transform over 35,000 businesses a year across the UK.
 Richard is leading the national expansion of The Growth Company’s support services.